 Original nacho cheese was made using cheddar.
 Some time in the '70s, someone started making it with processed cheese that maintains a smooth, clump-free liquid texture when heated.
 Think movie theater or football game nachos.

-Although processed cheese might seem like the right choice since it pretty much stays in it’s liquid form except for the outer skin it forms (gross, I know), it’s not the best choice.
+Although processed cheese might seem like the right choice since it pretty much stays in it's liquid form except for the outer skin it forms, it's not the best choice.